yunixc/gym_render/README.md

 # gym_render

-A ready-to-use Conda environment and a small modular codebase designed to capture rendered rollouts for a curated list of Gymnasium environments spanning Classic Control, Box2D, Toy Text, and MuJoCo tasks.
+A small modular codebase designed to capture rendered rollouts for a curated list of Gymnasium environments (Classic Control, Box2D, Toy Text, and MuJoCo).

 > This project builds on top of the Farama Foundation's [Gymnasium](https://github.com/Farama-Foundation/Gymnasium) library.